PGMA10/RRAK-Booking-Platform/replit.md

 - **Multi-Campaign Bulk Booking**: Allows booking 1-3 different campaigns in a single transaction with a $300 bulk discount for 3 campaigns.
 - **Booking Expiration & Cancellation**: Unpaid bookings expire after 15 minutes, with idempotent cancellation logic and race-condition-free file cleanup.
 - **Customer Relationship Management (CRM)**: Features customer list, profiles, notes, and tagging for segmentation and future marketing/referral programs.
+- **Industry Management**: DELETE endpoint added for industry deletion with protection against deleting "Other" industry.

 ### UI/UX
 - Consistent use of Radix UI, Shadcn/UI, and Tailwind CSS.